ChrisKirbyDev/Cakes/README.md

 ## Cakery Business Site

-Single Page Application with Submission form to email.
+Website with Submission form to email.